Scandals of the Grant administration: Black Friday Gold Panic 1869

-New York custom house ring
+New York Custom House ring

 In 1871, the New York Custom House collected more revenue from imports than any other port in the United States.
 By 1872, two congressional investigations and one by the Treasury Office under Secretary George S. Boutwell looked into allegations of a corruption ring set up at the New York Custom House under two Grant collector appointments, Moses H. Grinnell and Thomas Murphy.
 Both Grinnell and Murphy allowed private merchants to store goods not claimed on the docks in private warehouses for exorbitant fees.
 Grant's secretaries Horace Porter and Orville E. Babcock and Grant's friend George K. Leet, owner of a private warehouse, allegedly shared in these profits.
 Secretary Boutwell advocated a reform to keep imports on company dock areas rather than being stored at designated warehouses in New York.
 Grant's third collector appointment, Chester A. Arthur, implemented Boutwell's reform.
 On May 25, 1870, Boutwell had implemented reforms that reduced public cartage and government costs, stopped officer gratuities, and decreased port smuggling, but on July 2, 1872, U.S. Senator Carl Schurz insinuated in a speech that no reforms had been undertaken and that the old abuses at the custom-house continued.
 The New York Times claimed that Schurz's speech was "carefully prepared" and "more or less disfigured and discolored by error."
 The second thorough congressional investigation concluded that abuses either did not exist, had been corrected, or were in the process of being corrected.

 Star Route ring

 In the early 1870s, lucrative postal route contracts were given to local contractors on the Pacific coast and southern regions of the United States.
 These were known as "Star Routes" because an asterisk was placed on official Post Office documents.
 These remote routes were hundreds of miles long and went to the most rural parts of the United States by horse and buggy.
 Previously inaccessible areas on the Pacific coast received weekly, semi-weekly, and daily mail because of these routes.
 However, corruption ensued, with contractors paid exorbitant fees for fictitious routes and for providing low-quality postal service to the rural areas.

 One contractor, F.P.
 Sawyer, made $500,000 a year on routes in the Southwest.
 To obtain these highly prized postal contracts, contractors, postal clerks, and various intermediary brokers set up an intricate ring of bribery and straw bidding in the Postal Contract Office.
 Straw bidding reached a peak under Postmaster General John Creswell, who was exonerated by an 1872 congressional investigation that was later revealed to have been tainted by a $40,000 bribe from western postal contractor Bradley Barlow.
 An 1876 Democratic investigation was able to temporarily shut down the ring, but it reconstituted itself and continued until a federal trial in 1882, under President Chester A. Arthur, finally shut down the Star Route ring.
-The conspirators, however, who were indicted and prosecuted, escaped conviction in both their first and second trials.
+The conspirators (who were indicted and prosecuted), however, escaped conviction in both their first and second trials.